graphology/graphology/specs/proposition2.md

 ## Loose questions

 * Should an edge be added with non-existent source or target: should we throw or add the missing nodes?
-* Should we use `property` or `attribute` to design the key-value pairs of the nodes' & edges' values?